Chennai developer reimagines the calculator, wins Apple design award

 Another interesting feature is the bookmark option for earlier calculations you might have done, along with the ability to put those behind a password.
 Also, everything about the app is customisable and you can even set a button to calculate a specific tax on the amount.

-Raja is a one-an army and does everything himself.
+Raja is a one-man army and does everything himself.
 Calzy was first launched in 2014 and the latest version is a full revamp of the earlier one.
 Though flooded by requests for more features, Raja is certain he wants to keep it as simple as possible.
 This calculation is clearly working for Calzy.

 Disclaimer: The writer is in San Jose attending WWDC 2018 at the invite of Apple India